win21H2/win21H2/README.md

 Howdy, I'm Mark, a hardware design engineer in-the-making and quantum computations enthusiast!
 View my most recent website project: <a href="https://9662e.dev/deltabetaarchives">the Δelta βeta αrchives</a> and check out tau embedded systems <a href="https://9662e.dev/tauembeddedsystems">here</a>!

-You'll probably find me either: developing Linetracker, working on tau embedded systems, or cycling.
+You'll probably find me either: developing The National Rail Nexus (previously known as 'LineTracker'), working on tau embedded systems, or cycling.

-I'm currently developing the second version of Linetracker (which will include updates like a new UI and new methods for displaying train data).
-The new repository is private for now whilst I'm finding a solution for API key storage but should go online in a few mnoths!
+For now, I'm working on updating my website to use Azure for authentication and DB storage, whilst also working on The National Rail Nexus.
+TNRN will only be publicly availabl eonce I figure out how to store credentials for authentication!